alphazframework/zest-docs-latest/docs/controller.md

 ## Writing simple controller
 	<?php
 	namespace App\Controllers;
-     use Softhub99\Zest_Framework\View\View; //you will learn more about view in later this is for accessing view class Home extends \Softhub99\Zest_Framework\Controller\Controller
+     use Zest\View\View; //you will learn more about view in later this is for accessing view class Home extends \Zest\Controller\Controller
 	{

 	    public function index()